-The A9 Trunk Road, within the North West NMC, connects Perth with Thurso.
+The A9 Trunk Road connects Perth with Thurso.
 It commences immediately north of Inveralmond Roundabout in Perth leading generally northwards for a distance of 357 kilometres to its junction with an unclassified road leading to Holborn Head lighthouse at Scrabster.
 The A9 is a mixture of single carriageway, '2+1' carriageway and stretches of two-lane dual carriageway.
 The A9 at the scheme location is a single carriageway.